Education Professionals - Assessment System

 As part of this accreditation, the COE-PEU developed a Quality Assurance system.
-This system is a comprehensive, effective system that collects and analyzes data on teacher and other school professional candidates’ performance and professional education unit operations to evaluate and improve the COE-PEU and individual education programs.
+This system is used to collect and analyze data on teacher candidate performance and professional education unit operations with the goal of ongoing improvement of the COE-PEU and individual education programs.

 For candidates in the programs, it is about describing what we want them to learn, and how we know whether they learned it.
 These include measures of performance that are part of individual programs (what is required of candidates within programs) and well as measures of performance that are part of the unit (what is required of candidates within the whole professional education unit).
 Measures of performance that are part of individual programs are aligned with that programs Specialty Professional Association (or SPA) standards, or with National Board for Professional Teaching Standards (NBPTS).
 Measures of performance that are part of the unit are aligned with CAEP standards.
 In some cases, both the individual program and the unit may use the same measure of performance.

 The individual program SPA expects measures of candidates'